synapticloop/panl/README.md

 ## Upgrading the Panl Server Release

 Panl is designed to be a drop in replacement for your current version.
-Keep note of any breaking release, although backwards compatibility is always high on the list of features.
+Although backwards compatibility is always the highest priority, do keep an eye out in the release notes for any breaking features.

 Your existing configuration files should just work with the downloaded release package.

 ## Read the Documentation